nqminds/SBOM-GAP/README.md

 ### Zonomi

-Sign into [the admin account](https://zonomi.com/app/dns/) and create a new IPv4 Addresses (A) for the selected domain, pointing it to the externap IP address
+Sign into [the admin account](https://zonomi.com/app/dns/) and create a new IPv4 Addresses (A) for the selected domain, pointing it to the externap IP address.